You’ve been in the league for 16 years. Can you say your MLB career is just as exciting as it was that first year?

 Man, I don’t even know!

 It was more of a challenge earlier on in my career but I got over that really quickly.
 Social media is out there and everything you do is scrutinized so you can’t really be a goof, for lack of a better term, you just have to keep it in.
 I’m a 26-year-old guy but I’m a 50-year-old on the inside.
 I’m not really worried about the whole nightlife thing, I used to be but you grow out of it.
-Unlike Paul I’m on Twitter but I never actually tweet because there are just too many people that don’t do the right thing on there so, what’s the point?
+Unlike Paul I’m on Twitter but I never actually tweet because there are just too many people who don’t do the right thing on there, so what’s the point?
 It’s not that I don’t care about the fans but the bad outweighs the good.
-I could tweet, “What a great day it is outside,” and people would say, “Well, yeah it would be a great day if you got a couple hits!”
+I could tweet, “What a great day it is outside,” and people would say, “Well, yeah it would be a great day if you got a couple of hits!”
 I just don’t even look anymore.
 You get tired of it.

 What is something that no one tells you comes with a MLB career that you wish you would have been prepared for?

 Just the scrutiny.
 I came up and succeeded early and then I had a couple of years where I really struggled.
-The amount of scrutiny I got for struggling will give you tough skin and you’ll learn from that pretty quickly.
+The amount of scrutiny I got for struggling will give you a tough skin and you’ll learn from that pretty quickly.
 I didn’t struggle a lot in college so I had to learn how to be good when everyone thought I was bad.
 I just had to weather the storm.

 How do you pass the time on the road?